-To help protect our community, the Museum will not be open to the public or conducting public events this summer.
-We will post changes as needed.
+To help protect our community, the Museum will not be open to the public or conducting public events during the pandemic.
 Please see the Virginia Tech COVID-19 page for more information about the University response.

 The Museum is housed in the VT Department of Geosciences, in room 2062 Derring Hall, Virginia Tech, 926 West Campus Drive, Blacksburg, Virginia.
 [37°13' 46.6"N, 80°13' 35.6"W]

 (Normally 8:00-5:00, Mon-Fri during the Fall and Spring academic semesters; reduced hours during academic breaks.
 Free.
 Children should be accompanied by an adult.)